Primary health care: GOBI and GOBI-FFF

 These strategies focus on severe population health problems in certain developing countries, where a few diseases are responsible for high rates of infant and child mortality.
 Health care planning is used to see which diseases require most attention and, subsequently, which intervention can be most effectively applied as part of primary care in a least-cost method.
 The targets and effects of selective PHC are specific and measurable.
 The approach aims to prevent most health and nutrition problems before they begin:

 PHC and population aging

 Given global demographic trends, with the numbers of people age 60 and over expected to double by 2025, PHC approaches have taken into account the need for countries to address the consequences of population ageing.
-In particular, in the future the majority of older people will be living in developing countries that are often the least prepared to confront the challenges of rapidly ageing societies, including high risk of having at least one chronic non-communicable disease, such as diabetes and osteoporosis.
+In particular, in the future the majority of older people will be living in developing countries that are often the least prepared to confront the challenges of rapidly ageing societies, including high risk of having at least one chronic non-communicable disease, such as diabetes and osteoporosis and conditions like hearing loss.
 According to WHO, dealing with this increasing burden requires health promotion and disease prevention intervention at the community level as well as disease management strategies within health care systems.